brianpeiris/hubs-reticulum-modules/README.md

 The MediaSearch module is used to search and list media from Hubs' own content (avatars, scenes, rooms, assets), as well as media from popular media sites, if their API integrations are configured on the Hubs server.

+## AppConfig

+The AppConfig module is used to store runtime configurable values that are configured by a Hubs administrator.
+Configs are defined in the [schema.toml](https://github.com/mozilla/hubs/blob/master/src/schema.toml) in the Hubs client repo.
+Most config values are primitive types, but configs can also be files or json structures.
+App configs only contain values that are suitable for public use.

 ## Meta

 The Meta module is used to collect various meta information about a Hubs server.
 It is used by the PageController module to inject that meta data into HTML pages, and by the MetaController module to make the meta data available via an API.
 This meta information is used by the client code to connect to phoenix channels, to determine if various third-party integrations have been configured, and by the admin panel to determine if a Hubs server has been setup with content, or is over its storage quota.

+## Email

+The Email module is used to produce emails with magic links, used to sign into Hubs accounts.
+The emails are sent via the [Bamboo](https://hex.pm/packages/bamboo) email library.

+## LoginToken

+The LoginToken module is used to generate and persist short-lived tokens for magic link emails.

+## AuthChannel

+The AuthChannel module handles authentication requests used in the magic link login mechanism.

+## LinkChannel

+The LinkChannel module is a short-lived channel that is used to transfer Hubs account information from one device to another while redirecting a user to a Hubs room using a short link code.
+This is primarily used to make it easier to join a Hubs room from a standalone VR headset.
+The payload sent through the channel is produced and consumed by the Hubs client code.

+## Locking

+The Locking module is used to capture and release global locks across reticulum servers, using the common PostgreSQL database, and [advisory locks](https://www.postgresql.org/docs/9.1/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS).
+Locks are used for global operations such as database migrations, and vacuum jobs.

+## Crypto

+The Crypto module contains various cryptographic functions for encrypting, decrypting and hashing data.

 ## SessionStat